borkeradarsh/notebooklm/README.md

 ## 🙏 Acknowledgments

-- **🏢 BeyondChats**: Built as part of the Full Stack Web Developer assignment
+- **🏢 NotebookLM**: Built as part of the Full Stack Web Developer assignment
 - **🤖 Google AI**: Powered by Gemini 2.0 Flash for document understanding
 - **🛠️ AI Development**: Enhanced with Claude 4 and Gemini 2.5 Pro assistance
 - **🌍 Open Source**: Thanks to the amazing open-source community